Department of Exercise and Sport Science

 John M. Silva

-The mission of the Department of Exercise and Sport Science (EXSS) is to discover, create, and promote knowledge of human movement to improve the quality of life of individuals and society.
+The mission of the Department of Exercise and Sport Science (EXSS) is to discover and promote knowledge of human movement to improve quality of life.
+Our vision is to transform society by developing leaders and translating scientific knowledge into practical applications.
 We prepare individuals to function as scientists, educators, and practitioners.
 Our program offers a master of arts degree in Exercise and Sport Science with specialization in one of three areas: athletic training, exercise physiology, and sport administration.
 We seek to provide all students with focused, in-depth knowledge and skills, and an understanding of the challenges facing the areas of athletic training, exercise physiology, and sport administration as well as a global understanding of exercise and sport.

 In pursuit of maximum fulfillment of our mission, we also offer quality practical experiences to our students.
-EXSS has an association with numerous other campus and local area units such as athletics, emergency medicine, orthopedics, Duke Center for Living, the Lineberger Comprehensive Cancer Center, Get Real & Heel, Meadowmont Wellness Center, Campus Health Services, Carolina Adventures, Campus Recreation, the North Carolina High School Athletic Association, and local public parks and recreation departments.
+EXSS has an association with numerous other campus and local area units such as Athletics, Emergency Medicine, Orthopedics, Duke Center for Living, the Lineberger Comprehensive Cancer Center, Get Real & Heel, Meadowmont Wellness Center, Campus Health Services, Carolina Adventures, Campus Recreation, the North Carolina High School Athletic Association, and local public parks and recreation departments.
 Supervised assistantships and internships outside the department help students develop practical skills in the specific fields of study.
-Furthermore, the thesis, a required research experience, is an integral part of every student's program of study.
-Additional research experience opportunities are numerous, and it is an expectation of the department that graduate students will become actively involved in conducting research while studying at UNC–Chapel Hill.
+Furthermore, the thesis, a required research experience for all masters degree students, is an integral part of every student's program of study.
+Additional research experience opportunities are numerous, and it is an expectation of the department that graduate students will become actively involved in conducting research while studying at UNCChapel Hill.

 Additional information regarding the Department of Exercise and Sport Science can be found at www.unc.edu/depts/exercise.

 The Exercise and Sport Science graduate program offers a master of arts degree in Exercise and Sport Science.
-There are three areas of specialization: athletic training, exercise physiology, and sport administration from which each applicant must choose only one when applying.
-The minimum number of credit hours required for the degree varies, depending on the area of specialization.
-Specific courses required are determined by the faculty in each area of specialization.
-In addition to course requirements, all students in all three areas must pass a written comprehensive examination, complete a thesis, and successfully defend the thesis in a final oral examination on the thesis.
+Applicants to the program must choose between three areas of specialization: athletic training, exercise physiology, and sport administration.
+The minimum number of semester credit hours required by the Graduate School for the master of arts degree is 30.
+However, the minimum required by each area of specialization in Exercise and Sport Science varies and typically exceeds 30.
+Required courses are determined by the faculty in each area of specialization.
+In addition to course requirements and other required curricular experiences, all students in all three areas of specialization must pass a written comprehensive examination on all course work, complete a research thesis, and successfully defend the thesis in a final oral examination on the thesis.

-The Department of Exercise and Sport Science in cooperation with the Campus Health Service's Division of Sports Medicine, and the Department of Athletics offers a specialization in athletic training at the graduate level which has existed as a Post-Professional Athletic Training Education Program since 1975.
-This is one of only 15 such graduate programs in the United States that is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
-The primary mission of the Post-Professional Athletic Training Education Program is to educate and develop post-professionals to be leaders in the field of athletic training.
-The major objectives for students in the program are 1) to demonstrate excellence in evidence-based clinical practice, 2) to be able to evaluate and conduct clinical research, and, 3) to develop and enhance teaching skills in both the clinic and the classroom.
+The Department of Exercise and Sport Science offers a specialization in athletic training at the graduate level which has existed as a Post-Professional Athletic Training Education Program since 1975.
+Our program is one of only 15 such graduate programs in the United States that is accredited by the Commission on Accreditation of Athletic Training Education (CAATE).
+The primary mission of the Post-Professional Athletic Training Education Program is to educate and develop clinical scholars to be leaders in the field of athletic training.
+The major objectives for students in the program are 1) to provide advanced experiences that improve clinical skills related to evidence-based clinical practice, and 2) To develop academic skills needed to evolve clinical practice and advance the profession of athletic training.
 We recruit graduate students who are Board of Certification certified athletic trainers who have distinguished themselves both academically and as highly competent clinicians.
 We provide the means for each graduate student to gain advanced knowledge and experience in prevention, evaluation, management, and rehabilitation of sport-related injuries through a combination of didactic lecture in the classroom, supervised practical application of this knowledge in a clinical setting, and a strong research experience oriented toward clinical practice.
-All students admitted to this program serve as Graduate Assistants teaching in the Lifetime Fitness Program and working as athletic trainers in the Department of Athletics.
+All students admitted to this program serve as teaching assistants in the Lifetime Fitness Program and as athletic trainers in the Department of Athletics.
+A comprehensive examination on all coursework and a research thesis are required of all students.

 Go to exss.unc.edu/graduate-programs/specializations/athletic-training for additional in-depth information.